 Israel Armstead (Social Media Committee Chair, Inmate Correspondence Program Chair)

 A Miami native and lifelong student of Christ, I was destined from the womb for loving service.
 I am a learned student of politics, spirituality, evolutionary psychology, and emerging technologies.
-I encountered the UB in Texas while vacationing with my Friends Ed and Anne Warmus.
+I encountered The Urantia Book in Texas while vacationing with my Friends Ed and Anne Warmus.
 I had longed for a unified "theory" of science and faith when Anne suggested The Field by Lynne McTaggart, and Ed unveiled his pedestal copy of The Urantia Book.
-I remarked, "this UB is truly divinely inspired." and with every reading, I know I was right.
-You can readily find me taking UBIS and UUI classes, as well as passionately discussing the tenets of UB in weekly cafes.
+I remarked, "this Urantia Book is truly divinely inspired," and with every reading, I know I was right.
+You can readily find me taking Urantia Book Internet School and Urantia University Institute classes, as well as passionately discussing the tenets of The Urantia Book in weekly cafes.
 My beautiful wife Elvia and I fill our days spreading the knowledge of The Family of God and working with our nonprofit to advocate for the disadvantaged youth of Greater Miami-Dade county.
 We operate from the understanding that The Gifts of God are to the individual for the betterment of all.
 Elvia and I enjoy traveling, reading, gardening, writing, and studying.
 We hope to introduce our future children as second-generation readers.

 Johnathon DeToy (General Councilor)

-I have been studying the Urantia book for over 40 years , attended the International Urantia Association conference in Nashville '97 and was very inspired by my first contact with the Urantia community.
-Continued in fellowship and study for many years with the dynamic Boulder area study groups.
-Participated in four Fellowship International conferences in , Vancouver, Estes Park , LA and Denver.
-Moved to Chile in 2008 and with the help of Pradhana and Norm Ingram's UNO ( Urantia Nations Outreach ) placed 300+ Urantia Books in libraries on missions in Patagonia , the Pampas of Argentina , the Atacama desert and Easter Island.
-Did presentations on the missions in the Montreal, Yosemite and Denver conferences.
-Hosted study groups and Jesus birthday celebrations in Renaca and an International book fair in Santiago with Flor Robles and Pablo Segovia.
-I now live in Renaca, Chile and am excited about seeding the Revelation in South America.
+I have been studying The Urantia Book for over forty years, attended the International Urantia Association conference in Nashville 1997 and was very inspired by my first contact with the Urantia community.
+I continued in fellowship and study for many years with the dynamic Boulder area study groups.
+I have participated in four International Conferences in Vancouver, BC, Estes Park, CO, Los Angeles, CA, and Denver, CO.
+I moved to Chile in 2008 and with the help of Pradhana and Norm Ingram's Urantia Nations Outreach, placed over three hundred Urantia Books in libraries on missions in Patagonia, the Pampas of Argentina, the Atacama desert, and Easter Island.
+I did presentations on the missions in the Montreal, Yosemite, and Denver conferences.
+Hosted study groups and Jesus birthday celebrations in Renaca and an International Book Fair in Santiago with Flor Robles and Pablo Segovia.
+I now live in Renaca, Chile and am excited about seeding the revelation in South America.
 May God bless our adventures together.

 Larry Geis (General Councilor)